jmmaloney3/egt/doc/user_guide.rst

-Replacing the vector :math:`\boldsymbol{e}_i^*` with the population pseudo-pure strategy profile :math:`\boldsymbol{S}^*` in the previous equation provides a matrix equation that generates the vector :math:`\boldsymbol{u}` of expected payouts for all mixed strategy types:
+Replacing the vector :math:`\boldsymbol{e}_i^*` with the population pseudo-pure strategy profile :math:`\boldsymbol{S}^*` in the previous equation provides a matrix equation that generates the vector :math:`\boldsymbol{u}` of expected payouts for all pseudo-pure strategy types:

 .. math::